MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-test-results-v2.md

 **`failTaskOnFailedTests`** - **Fail if there are test failures**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
-When this boolean's value is `true`, the task will fail if any of the tests in the results file is marked as failed.
+When this boolean's value is `true`, the task will fail if any of the tests in the results file are marked as failed.
 The default is `false`, which will simply publish the results from the results file.
 <!-- :::editable-content-end::: -->
 <br>